-This legless lizard is common and widespread in Scotland, but is declining because of habitat loss.
+The slow worm (Anguis fragilis) is a legless lizard common and widespread in Scotland, but is declining because of habitat loss.

 The slow worm occurs throughout much of Europe, from Britain, southern Scandinavia and the Iberian Peninsula eastwards to Greece, Turkey and the countries surrounding the Black Sea.
 It is also native to the Baltic states of Estonia, Lithuania and Latvia, Russia, northern Iran and parts of North Africa, including Algeria and Tunisia.
 It is absent from many of the Mediterranean Islands and Ireland.